(An earlier version of this Thursday Throwback was first published 16 December 2014)

 More merciful to me even than to His beloved disciples, Our Lord Himself took the net, cast it, and drew it out full of fishes.
 He made me a fisher of men.
 Love and a spirit of self-forgetfulness took possession of me, and from that time I was perfectly happy.

 The Lord didn’t need to knock Thérèse down, beat her up, or have her shot in order to get her full attention; all he needed was to allow her to overhear a couple of stray comments from the father she loved so dearly.
 That wounded her deeply enough to reveal to her the reality of her own selfishness, and to open her up completely to Christ’s Grace.
-The meaning of Conversion, after all, is to “turn around” from a way of life dictated by our own desires to one truly centered on God.
+The meaning of conversion, after all, is to “turn around”, away from a way of life dictated by our own desires to one truly centered on God.

-Now, most of us need a wake-up more like that which was granted to St. Paul or St. Francis; perhaps not quite as dramatic, but most of us, I suspect, are much more wrapped up in our sin than was little Thérèse Martin.
-But that is precisely why the Little Flower’s conversion stands out: even someone who seems to be doing just about everything right is still in need of conversion, and not just in one instant, but continuously over a lifetime (and of course she did experience greater suffering later in her short life).
+Now, most of us need a wake-up more like the one which was granted to St. Paul or St. Francis; perhaps not quite as dramatic, but most of us, I suspect, are much more wrapped up in our sin than was little Thérèse Martin.
+But that is precisely why the Little Flower’s conversion stands out: even someone who seems to be doing just about everything right is still in need of conversion, and not just in one instant, but continuously over a lifetime (and of course she did experience much greater suffering later in her short life).
 Sin will always be trying to turn us back.